brittneykernan/mini-audio/README.md

 * Expo for rapid development
 * RN boilerplate for speed and to use my favorite tools for DX: Typescript, Jest, Husky, etc.
 * Refactored code and audio from RNTP article below for speed.
+* Though the above had outdated dependenies, so working with those versions without using up the time to upgrade was a challenge.
 * There were no official docs for RNTP and Expo, so I used ChatGPT and Reddit for recos.
 * I ended up using EAS to build the app, that worked with RNTP and Expo, but required a bit of config.
 * Finding a good ActionSheet library was a challenge.
 RNAS is lacking an initialize callback.
-* Major TODO in the app is to remove instances of audio during hot reload.
-I faced this on a RN tvOS project for MSNBC Peacock, but forgot the solve.
+* TODO in the app is to remove instances of audio during hot reload.
+I faced this on a RN tvOS project for MSNBC Peacock.

 ### Testing